mujz/resume/README.md

 # Professional Experience
 ### Full-Stack Web Developer @ Change Heroes (Nov 2015 - Nov 2016)
 * Built a friend-to-friend fundraising platform with AWS (mostly ECS, ELB, and RDS), Docker, PostgreSQL, Node.js, AngularJS.
-* Since I was the only one in the team who knew Docker, I set up our continuous delivery and zero-downtime process using Docker, Webpack, and CircleCI for building and testing, AWS ECS and ELB for hosting, managing, and load balancing the cluster.
-I was also in charge of getting the developers' environments set up with Docker.
+* Brought down the deployment time to 5 minutes and reduced environment incosistency bugs by setting up a continuous delivery and zero-downtime process using Docker and containerization.
+Also used Webpack, and CircleCI for building and testing, AWS ECS and ELB for hosting, managing, and load balancing the cluster.
+This change brought the website uptime to 99.99%.
-* I owned the server-side code, which includes a Node.js server for the API, PostgreSQL server running on AWS RDS for the database, and an NGINX server for reverse-proxy and static hosting of the AngularJS app.
+* Owned the server-side code, which includes a Node.js server for the API, PostgreSQL server running on AWS RDS for the database, and an NGINX server for reverse-proxy and static hosting of the AngularJS app.
-* The NodeJS server handled authentication, external REST API to the database, email notifications, very fast search using pg-search library (more details about this in the JavaScript section), payment processing with Stripe, and metrics.
+* The NodeJS server handled authentication, exposing external REST API to the database, email notifications, very fast search using pg-search library (more details about this in the JavaScript section), payment processing with Stripe, and metrics.
-* Among the main things that I spent a lot of time on are validation and security of REST API, architecture of the Node.js app, AngularJS app, and the database, and optimization and speed
+* Spent a lot of time on validation and security of REST API, architecture of the Node.js app, AngularJS app, and the database, and speed optimization using techniques like http2 support, compression, minimizing the number of requests to the database using include statements.
+The average response coming back from the node server to the browser took approximately 162ms, and the entire app loades up in just under a second on average.

 # Projects
 ## JavaScript (Node.js):